 The Flatbed CNC Router – advantages, opportunities, applications

-In as many sectors as of the mostly metal- or wood-processing industry, the so-called CNC router is very popular.
-But what is a CNC milling machine?
-What materials can be processed with a CNC router machine?
+In as many sectors as of the mostly metal- or wood-processing industry, the so-called CNC-Router is very popular.
+But what is it and what materials can be processed with these types of machines?
 And above all: How does such a machine work ?
 In the following all these questions are answered.

-To understand what exactly a CNC router is, it would be important to know what the word CNC means.
-CNC is an abbreviation of the English description “computerized numerical control“, and referres to an electronic method for controlling machine tools.
-Consequently, a CNC router machine is nothing more than a machine tool, which is numerically driven with computer assistance to process a variety of materials, such as Metals, wood, granite and much more.
+To understand what exactly a CNC Router is, it would be important to know what the word CNC means.
+CNC is an abbreviation of the English description “computerized numerical control“, and refers to an electronic method for controlling machine tools.
+Consequently, a CNC Router Machine is nothing more than a machine tool, which is numerically driven with computer assistance to process a variety of materials, such as Metals, wood, granite and much more.

-A milling machine has the ability to process many different materials.
+A milling machine can process many different materials.

-Listed here are just a few materials that can be machined on a CNC milling machine 2D or 3D:
+Listed here are just a few materials that can be machined 2D or 3D:

-Is important to note that some materials, such as e.g. Aluminum, require cooling during the actual milling operation.
-The heat generation means that chips can clogg or glue the flutes of the milling machine and the milling tool breaks.
+Is important to note that some materials like Aluminum, require cooling during the actual milling operation.
+The heat generation means that chips can clog or glue the flutes of the milling machine and the milling tool breaks.
 Suitable coolants and lubricants can be found in the range of most CNC milling machine manufacturers.